modelflat/fractal-plotter/README.md

 # fractal-plotter
-Fractal plotter in Delphi.
+Fractal plotter written in Delphi.
 Draws fractals using random iterations method.

 This program can draw fractals which can be defined either through IFS or through set of vertices' coordinates (in this case Serpinsky's polygon will be drawn).